• Click here - to use the wp menu builder

 Jumping into the diets for these two, as this may be the crux of the issue.
 Bodybuilders need to make sure they are getting enough fuel to power them through their workouts, while still limiting carbs and fats so they can be as lean as possible.
 A powerlifter is trying to find the right balance of macronutrients to continue to build strength and overall mass to not lose any strength gains whatsoever (1).

 The foods are most likely the same for both bodybuilding and powerlifting, as both kinds of athletes are looking to take optimal care of their bodies.
 Protein would consist of lean meats, fish, eggs, and even beef once in a while to mix things up.
-Carbs may see sweet potato, brown rice, whole grain pasta, and whole-wheat toast.
+Carbs may include sweet potato, brown rice, whole-grain pasta, and whole-wheat toast.
 As for those fats, maybe nuts or nut butters, avocados, and certain oils may make it into the mix.

 Powerlifters will seek an optimal balance of all three as they need them to thrive.
 Their training is depleting and ensuring their energy stores are restored can work wonders for their gains.
 Ultimately, we’ve found that it is about the balance and how each athlete structures their plan.